Quatre

 Quatre is one of the Grenadines islands which lie between the Caribbean islands of Saint Vincent and Grenada.
 It is part of the nation of Saint Vincent and the Grenadines.

+On March 30, 2024, American YouTuber MrBeast released a video on his channel titled 7 Days Stranded On An Island, where he and his friends lived on the island for seven days.